 Learn more about 205 Jones Street Apartments >

 In pursuit of Green Hope’s goals of reducing consumption of natural resources, reducing waste, and creating healthier living environments, Mercy Housing has made four external commitments:

 - We are part of Enterprise Community Partners’ call to action to “green up” the operations of Mercy Housing in every aspect of our work by 2020.

-- We have pledged to install 300 megawatts (300 MW) capacity of renewable energy at Mercy Housing properties by 2020 as part of Renew300, the Federal Government’s renewable energy target.
+- We met our pledge to install (or subscribe to) 3 megawatts (3 MW) capacity of renewable energy at Mercy Housing properties by 2020 as part of Renew300, the Federal Government’s renewable energy target.
 By 2021, we plan to increase the amount to 4.6 MW!